 In summary, the conceptual model is a working description of the characteristics and dynamics of a physical system.
 Model construction is the process of transforming the conceptual model into a non-unique, simplified, mathematical description of the physical system, coded in computer programming language together with a quantification of the simulated system.
 An intermediate step in the model transformation process is the mathematical model which consists of two aspects: a process equation and a solution technique to solve the process equation.
 An analytical solution solves a very simple process equation analytically by hand calculations.
 An analytical model solves a more complex, but still relatively simple, process equation analytically with a computer program.
-In the context of this document, mathematical model refers to all three solution technique required.
+A numerical model solves a simple or complex process equation numerically with a computer program.
+In the context of this document, mathematical model refers to all three solution techniques of a process equation.
+The complexity of the process equation dictates the solution technique required.
 The model formulation process concludes with the coding of the mathematical model into computer programming language for performing a specified set of operations.